 To help you take such stunning photos yourself, we have asked Better Moments expert and Hasselblad Master Tom D. Jones to share five quick tips on how to capture the beauty of Aurora.
 We hope you can put them to use!

 Tom D. Jones is an award-winning fine art photographer from Belgium.
 In the past years, he has been leading the Better Moments workshops in Namibia, Finland and Lofoten and will also guide a group of photo enthusiasts to Greenland in 2020.
-Being familiar with the arctic region, Tom is also knowleadgable in capturing Aurora Borealis.
-Here are his five tips for taking memorale photos of the Northern Lights.
+Being familiar with the arctic region, Tom is also knowledgeable in capturing Aurora Borealis.
+Here are his five tips for taking memorable photos of the Northern Lights.

 A sturdy tripod, a wide-angle lens (preferably f/1.4-f/2.8 for a wide aperture opening), and a remote control are essential.
 Keep batteries in your warm pockets to make sure they won’t drain too fast.
 Moreover, remember it will be pitch black out there so bring a light – but don’t disturb other photographers.

 The basic rules of composition, like the Rule of Thirds, also apply to capturing the Aurora so you should always consider the surroundings and how they can add a new dimension, scale and depth to your image.

 Depending on how fast the Aurora is moving, you need to adapt your shutter speed.
 As a rule of thumb, exposure between 5 – 25 seconds work well for capturing the Northern Lights.

 It can be difficult to find the right exposure, keep an eye on your histogram to ensure that you neither loose dark details, nor “blow out” the green channel by overexposing the photo.